 The Redhouse Run Sewershed is on the east side of Baltimore County along the eastern boundary of Baltimore City, north of the Back River Treatment Plant.
-The system serves 2,500 acres and 17,552 people.
+The system serves 2,500 acres and 17,508 people.

 Major Sewers Length (Miles) Pipe Size

 Redhouse Run Interceptor 4.35 18" to 30"

 Chesaco Park Outfall 0.64 15" to 24"

-Chesaco Park Collector Sewer 0.35 12" to 18"

-There are two (2) pumping stations tributary to the Redhouse Run Pump Station.
-The 3.44 MGD Chesaco Park Pumping Station pumps to the Chesaco Park Outfall Sewer and 1.15 MGD Quad Avenue Pumping Station pumps directly to Red House Run Pumping

-Station.
-The 15.0 MGD Red House Run Pumping Station pumps directly to the Back River Wastewater Treatment Plant.
+There are two (2) pumping stations tributary to the Redhouse Run Pumping Station.
+The 3.44 MGD Chesaco Park Pumping Station pumps to the Chesaco Park Outfall Sewer and 1.15 MGD Quad Avenue Pumping Station pumps directly to Redhouse Run Pumping Station.
+The 15.0 MGD Redhouse Run Pumping Station pumps directly to outfall line to the Back River Wastewater Treatment Plant.

-In accordance with the requirements of the Consent Decree, Baltimore County has developed a Sewershed Repair, Replacement and Rehabilitation Plan (SRRR) for Redhouse Run.
-This SRRR Plan was accepted by the EPA on April 18, 2016, and needs to be implemented by April 18, 2024.
+The Redhouse Run SRRR Plan was accepted by the EPA on April 18, 2016, and needs to be implemented by April 18, 2024.

-There are multiple projects under design in Redhouse Run, below is a list of the proposed projects.
+There are multiple projects under design or in evaluation in Redhouse Run, below is a list of the proposed projects.

-Project Description Estimated Cost Quad Ave.
-Force Main Force main inspection \$5,584 Chesaco Park Force Main Force main inspection & repair \$5,100 Redhouse Run Force Main Force main inspection & repair \$15,000 Redhouse Run Structural Repairs 59,686 LF of sewer rehabilitation \$21,391,423 Redhouse Run Relief Sewer 7,716 LF of relief sewer and upsizing \$6,370,364 Storage Tank Storage tank in basin RR13 \$2,573,220 Total \$30,360,691
+Project Description Estimated Cost Redhouse Run Structural Repairs 59,686 LF of sewer rehabilitation \$21,391,423 Redhouse Run Relief Sewer 7,716 LF of relief sewer and upsizing \$6,370,364 Storage Tank Storage tank in basin RR13 \$2,573,220 Total \$30,335,007